antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 +++

-#### 8. Order Reactables by reaction weight
+#### 8. Order Reactables by Reaction Weight

-When you want to sort content reactions by difference between Likes and Dislikes.
+Default Like weight equals to +1 and Dislike weight equals to -1.

+👍 3 likes and 👎 5 dislikes will produce -2 total reactions weight.

 ```php
 $comments = Comment::query()
     ->orderByReactionsWeight('DESC');
 ```

-Default Like weight equals to +1 and Dislike weight equals to -1.

-👍 3 likes and 👎 5 dislikes will produce -2 total reactions weight.
+When you want to sort content reactions by difference between Likes and Dislikes.

 +++